-My current book project, “The Market Architecture of Modernist Fiction,” argues that a distinct strain of Anglo-American modernism persists into the twenty-first century in a variety of works that have successfully internalized and turned to their own ends the market logic of capitalist modernity.
-The project first revisits how the principle of aesthetic autonomy gains traction during the fin-de-siècle period.
-Here, prior to the market-insulated modes of circulation that subtend the classical modernist canon, I examine how market-exposed works of fiction develop what I call “market architecture:” formal strategies that transform the external, instrumentalizing pressures of market demand into internal, aesthetic problems of self-legislating form.
+Renewed attention to four areas of inquiry—mass culture, race, political instrumentality, and the contemporary—has been integral to the “new modernist studies” and has premised the field’s sociological disinterest in aesthetic autonomy.
+My current book project, The Market Architecture of Modernist Fiction, contends that if we want to understand how modernist fiction engages with and illuminates each of these areas, we must take the idea of the autonomous modernist artwork seriously.
+The book first presents a new account of how the principle of aesthetic autonomy gains traction within market-exposed fiction during the fin-de-siècle period.
+Here, prior to the market-insulated modes of circulation that subtend the classical modernist canon, I examine how works of fiction develop what I call “market architecture:” formal strategies that transform the external, instrumentalizing pressures of market demand into internal, aesthetic problems of self-legislating form.
 I then trace how these formal strategies prevail across the twentieth century and into the twenty-first.
-Drawing on Western Marxism, post-Kantian philosophies of art, deconstruction and its neo-pragmatist critique, critical theories of race and racism, and literary sociology, I reappraise the specificity of modernism’s autonomous aesthetics with a particular focus on ontology—the what of the art object—as it is shaped by interrelated processes of marketization, practices of racism, and terrains of class struggle.
-I shift sociological and postmodernist critiques of aesthetic modernism out of their often abstract realm of theoretical generalization and rebut them on the concrete terrain of interpreting how works assert aesthetic autonomy through and against their commodification.
+I reappraise the specificity of modernism’s autonomous aesthetics with a particular focus on ontology—the what of the art object—as it is shaped by interrelated processes of marketization, practices of racism, and terrains of class struggle.
+Overall, The Market Architecture of Modernist Fiction shifts sociological and postmodernist critiques of aesthetic modernism out of their predominantly abstract realm of theoretical generalization and rebut them on the concrete terrain of interpreting how works assert aesthetic autonomy through and against their commodification.

 Part of the project's third chapter is published in Nonsite: “Mary Ellen Solt: Concretizing 1968."